 “I am passionate about providing quality and compassionate care to my local community and am beyond excited to be a part of the Health First of Canaan family.”

 Board of Directors

-The Board has 25 members of which about 16 will be voting members and patients (or pledges prior to opening).
-The remaining 9 members will be non-voting and professionals or people who may eventually provide services to the clinic.No one receiving compensation may be a voting member of the Board.
+The Board is organized to include a maximum of 25 members of which 51% must be patients of the health center.No one receiving compensation may be a voting member of the Board.
 In the future, nominees for new Directors will be selected by a committee of community members and existing Directors.
-Suggestions for Directors will come from the patients in the communities.
+Suggestions for Directors come from the patients in the communities.
 Terms for Board members will be two years and staggered.